php-repos/datatype-documentations/collection-class.md

 # Introduction

-The `Collection` class is part of the Datatype package.
+The `Collection` class in the `Datatype` package provides a set of convenient methods for working with arrays.
-You can use this class to make collections.
+It implements `ArrayAccess`, `IteratorAggregate`, and `Countable` interfaces, which allows you to use it like an array.
 Here you can see its API and see how to use it.

 ## Usage